ChaseP64/Alpha_3/README.md

 - Surface generation from traced contour data
 - Cut & Fill volume calculations between any two surfaces
 - 3-D visualization of all surfaces
+- Vectorize *native* PDF strokes into editable polylines – no raster tracing!

 ### Strata-Aware Earthworks (New!)